-New York Cannabis Market
+New York Cannabis Business Opportunities

 After much political jockeying and anticipation, New York has finally legalized adult-use cannabis.
 Details are still sketchy, but we know the number of licenses will be limited and competition will be fierce.
 Learn what we know now.

 Savvy entrepreneurs should start putting together a financial model and business plan now, which will help position them to raise capital, secure properties, win local approval, and recruit potential team members.
 These preparatory documents are crucial to inform investors and will give them a head start on the eventual license application.

 We have been on the ground in New York speaking at events to educate entrepreneurs, working with lawyers and ancillary businesses, and meeting our clients to support their cannabis business success.

 While the Cannabis Control Board Chair has estimated a mid-2023 launch date, start now to get your best chance at entering what could be one of the largest cannabis markets in the U.S.

 Join The Empire State of Cannabis

 Contact our New York cannabis consultants today to discuss what you should be doing now to be properly positioned to win a competitive cannabis license in New York.

 There has been a swirl of cannabis rumors and activity in New York due to the legislature’s recent focus on the issue.
 We can help you sort out the facts, educate you on the actual market conditions and opportunities, provide specific information based on what type of cannabis business you want to start, and begin developing real goals and plans.
 Bob Wagener, our VP of Business Development, shares more insights about getting started in new states here.